Updated February 22, 2023 | By Wilson Kehoe Winingham staff

 The people who had injuries to the brain had scans about six days following their injuries.
 One year later, 23 of those who had injuries went through the scan and tests once again.

-The study discovered that patients with the mild brain injuries were scoring 25 percent lower in memory skills and thinking tests in comparison to healthy people.
+The study discovered that patients with mild brain injuries were scoring 25 percent lower in memory skills and thinking tests in comparison to healthy people.
 This result was related strongly to the imaging measurements of the damage to the patients’ white matter.

 Dr. Andrew Blamire said the study is one of the first steps to understanding and treating mild TBIs, including better education of clinicians, improving recovery, and targeting intervention.